 The Rural Assistance Center offers tools on Planning for Sustainability.
-The tools were developed by the Georgia Health Policy Center and have been used by communities across the country that have been funded through the Health Resources and Services Administration’s Office of Rural Health Policy grant programs.
+The tools were developed by the Georgia Health Policy Center and have been used by communities across the country that have been funded through the Federal Office of Rural Health Policy grant programs.
 The tools are intended to help you:

 - Consider the sustainability of programs that address community needs.

 - Engage your partners and stakeholders in this planning process.

 The tools may be used for planning a new program as well for as existing programs working toward sustainability.

 Where do we get supporting statistics or research?

 For statistics resources specific to your state, please see the RAC State Resources section.
 Some additional sources of statistics about your community are the U.S. Census Bureau's American Factfinder and your state data center.
 For more data sources, see RAC's Finding Statistics and Data Related to Rural Health topic guide.